Here I look at homeopathy for children’s ear infections and give guidance on treating these yourself.

 - as well as the more general reasons in my post on treating your family yourself

-If you would like further advice on treating your child’s current earache, please book a 15 minute appointment for advice on a recent minor illness.
+If your child is already a client of mine and you would like further advice on treating their current earache, please book a 15 minute appointment for advice on a recent minor illness.

 If you are wondering if a full consultation would be beneficial for your child, you might like to book a free introductory chat so we can discuss this.